 While vendors remain fairly consistent, their offerings change as the weeks go by and different crops mature.
 Vendors assemble early and open at 8 a.m., so we get there early for our favorites from The Cheese People of Illinois – Gouda with mustard seed, and Brie layered with apricots and sliced almonds.
 Regulars also line up for specialty pastries from surrounding bakeries, as well as those from a group of Catholic nuns from Chicago who bring gorgeous baguettes and tarts.
-We also find locally harvested honey, the brightest and freshest locally grown produce, bedding plants, specialty teas, sea salts, and selected vintages from nearby Butler Winery.
+We also find locally harvested honey, the brightest and freshest locally grown produce, bedding plants, specialty teas, spices and sea salts.

 Yet it’s not all about food and drink.
 We find original art, rare books, handmade jewelry and other original items like frilly vintage-looking aprons, unique handbags, clothing, beads and more.
 More than just a collection of tents, this marketplace is mixed among a canopy of trees and set to music by a rotating cast of live musicians, from steel drums to steely guitars.

 We enjoyed fresh crepes cooked on the spot and wished we’d bought our dull kitchen knives to be sharpened on site.
-Before we head out, we stopp for jerk chicken, which we smell from nearly a full block away.
+Before we head out, we stop for jerk chicken, which we smell from nearly a full block away.
 There are a number of cool Chesterton stores just steps away, too.
-Check out Red Cup for coffee, The Flower Cart for unusual gifts, Whimsy and Indian Summer for one-of-a-kind clothes.
+Check out Red Cup for coffee, The Flower Cart for unusual gifts, The Schoolhouse Shop for one-of-a-kind clothes and other unique items.